📌 What to Expect in This São Paulo Travel Guide

 São Paulo Neighborhoods: Where to Stay and What Each Area Feels Like

 For official neighborhood guides, events, and local recommendations, the São Paulo tourism board provides useful and up-to-date information.
-Once you have a sense of which neighborhood matches your travel style, choosing the right hotel becomes far easier and more intuitive.
+Once you understand which area matches your travel style, choosing the right hotel becomes significantly easier.

 Where to Stay in São Paulo: Best Areas and Hotels